fbpx Skip to main content

 • Ham and Cheese: Looking for a breakfast recipe or want breakfast for dinner?
 Make campfire ham and cheese hash browns!
 Use precooked, frozen hash browns, ham and some cheddar cheese for this recipe.
 Add your preferred seasonings and garnishes and wrap it all together.
 You can even mix in an egg if you want!

 • Banana Boat: Banana boats can be made many ways.
-With the peel still one, split a banana down the middle without cutting through the other side and leaving the ends intact.
+With the peel still on, split a banana down the middle without cutting through the other side and leaving the ends intact.
 Then add your fillings, wrap in foil, and place in the fire to melt!
 Some filling ideas are chocolate, marshmallows, and graham crackers; strawberries, Nutella, and hazelnuts; peanut butter and chocolate chips.
 Let us know your favorite combo!

 • Pizza Cones: Ice cream cones can be the perfect addition to your next campfire.
 Layer cheese, pizza sauce, and pepperoni in a sugar cone, wrap, and stick in the fire.
 Turn this into a dessert by adding chocolate, marshmallows, and strawberries instead.